freerange/site/soups/weeklinks/week-231-links.snip.markdown

 ### [Lone Star Ruby Confererence](http://www.lonestarruby.org/2013/lsrc)

-{l james-adam, I} will be at the Lone Star Ruby Conference in Austin in July, getting a feel for the Ruby scene in Austin.
+<%= l('james-adam', 'I') %> will be at the Lone Star Ruby Conference in Austin in July, getting a feel for the Ruby scene in Austin.
 If you're reading this and also going, please let me know, I'd love to meet up! {by james-adam}

 ### [MailCatcher](http://mailcatcher.me/)